Writer: Heidi Thomas

 Kent Locations Used: The Historic Dockyard Chatham

-Much-loved BBC period drama Call the Midwife is back for its annual Christmas Special, which will kick off the eleventh series.
+Much-loved BBC period drama Call the Midwife (2012-2023) is back for its annual Christmas Special, which will kick off the twelfth series.
 Based on the memoirs of Jennifer Worth, the TV drama follows the lives of nuns and midwives working in the East End of London during the 1950s and 60s.